 There are several key ingredients in these brownies, the first of which is sweet potato.
 The sweet potatoes add sweetness, moistness and a touch of “carby” starchiness to this recipe.
 Perfect if you’re trying to entice picky kids with a sweet treat that’s actually good for them.

 You can pack these brownies in the kids’ lunch bags or feed it to the kids for an after school snack, knowing they’re nutrient dense and refined sugar free.
 Or take these brownies along to work for a nutritious treat to enjoy with with a cup of coffee or tea.

 This recipe calls for coconut flour, a grain free flour which I absolutely love using in gluten free baking because it’s low in carbs and high in fibre.
 Plus the coconut flour adds a subtle sweetness to these brownies without being overwhelmingly coconutty tasting.

 I used flax eggs instead of regular eggs in these dairy free brownies.
 Flax eggs are so easy to make and they actually work perfectly in this recipe because they add a slight “gooeyness” to the texture which is perfect in brownies.

 To make a flax egg, mix one tablespoon of ground flax seeds with three tablespoons of cold water.
 Let that mixture thicken in the fridge for about ten minutes before adding it to the brownie batter.
 Flax eggs are a wonderful egg substitute in vegan baking.

-The last key ingredient in this recipe is date paste, which I love using in desserts as a natural substitute for refined sugar.
+The last key ingredient in this recipe is a paste made from pureed dates, which I love using in desserts as a natural substitute for refined sugar.
 Date paste has a slightly caramely flavour which works perfectly in this recipe.
 Date paste is also quite nutrient dense and high in fibre, so it definitely ups the nutritional value of these brownies.